I Want To...

 May I do CPE online or through some other distance learning process?

-The Johns Hopkins CPE program is grateful for a grant from the Foundation of Spirituality and Medicine which makes it possible for us to currently develop an online distant learning program.
+The Johns Hopkins CPE program is grateful for a grant from the Foundation of Spirituality and Medicine which makes it possible for us to currently develop an online distance learning program.
 Please call the CPE registrar at 410-550-7569 for the latest information.

 I live in Baltimore and am a local ordained minister (imam, rabbi, priest, monk, etc.).
 May I volunteer to visit patients at The Johns Hopkins Hospital or Johns Hopkins Bayview Medical Center without taking CPE?